Financial Reporting Council: Professional Oversight Board

 The Professional Oversight Board (POB) was a regulatory body specialising in the accounting, auditing, and actuarial professions in the United Kingdom.
 It was a part of the Financial Reporting Council (FRC), the independent regulator of corporate governance and reporting in the UK.

 The Board's stated purpose was to support the FRC's goal of investor and public confidence in the financial governance of business organisations.
 The Board provides assurance that professional accountancy bodies are properly setting standards and enforcing discipline for their members, in accordance with the Companies Act 2006 and other statutory requirements.
 The POB carried out inspections on behalf of the FRC, but if any shortcomings were found, sanctions could only be imposed by the professional bodies.
 The POB did not have the power either to overturn any decision which the body has made in a case or to direct how the body should handle a case.

 The Board also operated an Audit Inspection Unit (AIU) that oversees auditing organisations and makes recommendations for appropriate regulatory actions by governmental and professional authorities.
 As part of its oversight of the actuarial profession, the Board monitored the activities of actuarial organisations with regard to the education, discipline, ethical standards and continuing professional development of their members.
 The Board also sought to provide a framework for the evaluation of the quality and effectiveness of actuarial work.

 Before 5 May 2006, the Board was known as the Professional Oversight Board for Accountancy.
 The name change reflected the Board's additional responsibility for oversight of the actuarial profession from that date.

 In 2011, the Board published information for the first time about shortcomings in self-regulation by particular institutes.
 Press reports highlighted comments about ACCA, which had implemented recommendations to improve its examination syllabus, but needed to pay greater attention to continuing monitoring of members who had registered as auditors some years ago.

 The board contains member from a wide range of background.
 As of 2011 Paul George is its director, and John kellas is interim chair following the death of Dame Barbara Mills.

 Auditing Practices Board

-The Auditing Practices Board Limited (APB) was originally established in 1991 as a committee of the Consultative Committee of Accountancy Bodies, to take responsibility within both Ireland and the United Kingdom for setting standards of auditing with the objective of enhancing public confidence in the audit process and the quality and relevance of audit services in the public interest.
-In 2002 APB was re-established under the auspices of The Accountancy Foundation and, following a UK government review, it has been transferred to the Financial Reporting Council (FRC).
-Its objective has remained the same, but its remit has been extended to include responsibility for setting standards for auditors' integrity, objectivity and independence.
+The Auditing Practices Board Limited (APB) was originally established in 1991 as a committee of the Consultative Committee of Accountancy Bodies, to take responsibility within both Ireland and the United Kingdom for setting standards of auditing, with the objective of enhancing public confidence in the audit process and the quality and relevance of audit services in the public interest.

+In April 2002 APB was re-established under the auspices of The Accountancy Foundation and, following a UK government review, it was transferred to the FRC.
+Its objective remained the same, but its remit was extended to include responsibility for setting standards for auditors' integrity, objectivity and independence.

+An APB electronic newsletter was published periodically to "assist interested parties [to] better understand APB activities".